 A group of school library supporters recognized that enhanced library resources would benefit HISD students in many ways.
 We founded the Friends of HISD Libraries in May 2023 to help provide funding, volunteer support, and advocacy.

-In June 2023, the Texas Education Agency assumed control of HISD and immediately began closing libraries.
-As of October 2024, libraries have been closed in 166 HISD schools, almost all of which are in high-poverty areas, where students have few, if any, reading resources at home.
+In June 2023, the Texas Education Agency assumed control of HISD and the new superintendent immediately began closing libraries.
+As of January 2025, 167 HISD campuses no longer have functioning libraries.
+Most of these schools are in high-poverty areas, where students have few, if any, reading resources at home.

 The Friends of HISD Libraries’ advocacy is more important than ever.
-We hope to work in partnership with the new HISD administration and the Houston community to keep them informed about the importance of school libraries and to seek more investment in these learning centers.
+We hope to continue to work in partnership with HISD administrators and staff and the Houston community to keep them informed about the importance of school libraries and to seek more investment in these learning centers.